jsmolka/blog/content/posts/the-bottle/index.md

 ## Electrolytes
 The other essential part of a bottle is electrolytes.
 Athletes sweat somewhere [between 0.5 and 2 liters](pdf/sweat-rate.pdf) per hour.
 If you have ever mismanaged your electrolyte balance on a hot day, you will never want to do that again.
 Drinking just water and not replenishing electrolytes will end in cramps and misery.

 I experienced this [once](https://www.strava.com/activities/9412522570).
 The mere act of interrupting the pedaling motion and stopping at a red light caused both my legs to seize up, unable to start when the light turned back green.
 I had to pause multiple times over 15 km because of random cramps.
-When I finally got home, I laid down in bed and ate salt straight from the package to put an end to the endless cramping.
+When I finally got home, I laid down in bed and ate salt straight from the package to stop the endless cramping.
 Fun times.

 Perhaps knowing the [composition of sweat](pdf/sweat-composition.pdf) would have helped me: